hortonworks-spark/shc/README.md

     javax.security.sasl.SaslException: GSS initiate failed [Caused by GSSException: No valid credentials provided (Mechanism level: Failed to find any Kerberos tgt)]

 Include the hbase-site.xml under SPARK_CONF_DIR (/etc/spark/conf) on the host where the spark job is submitted from, by creating a symbolic link towards your main hbase-site.xml (in order to be synchronous with your platform updates).

+### Using SHCCredentialsManager

+Spark only supports use cases which access a single secure HBase cluster.
+If your applications need to access multiple secure HBase clusters, users need to use SHCCredentialsManager instead.
+SHCCredentialsManager supports a single secure HBase cluster as well as multiple secure HBase clusters.
+It is disabled by default, but users can set _spark.hbase.connector.security.credentials.enabled_ to true to enable it.
+Also, users need to config principal and keytab as below before running their applications.

+     spark.hbase.connector.security.credentials.enabled true
+     spark.yarn.principal   ambari-qa-c1@EXAMPLE.COM
+     spark.yarn.keytab      /etc/security/keytabs/smokeuser.headless.keytab

+ or

+     spark.hbase.connector.security.credentials.enabled true
+     spark.hbase.connector.security.credentials  ambari-qa-c1@EXAMPLE.COM
+     spark.hbase.connector.security.keytab  /etc/security/keytabs/smokeuser.headless.keytab

 ## Others
 ### Example.
 Support of Avro schemas: